Find Affordable College Courses

 Read More…

-Neumont College of Computer Science did quite well in this year’s ranking of the best places for information technology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the midsize city of Salt Lake City, Neumont is a private for-profit school with a fairly small student population.
+Neumont College of Computer Science landed the #6 spot in the 2023 rankings for the best value bachelor’s degree information technology programs.
+Located in the medium-sized city of Salt Lake City, Neumont is a private for-profit school with a fairly small student population.

 The average tuition and fees for an out-of-state undergraduate student at Neumont are $25,995 a year.
 This translates to an average monthly loan payment of $890, based on a 10-year repayment plan.

-University of Colorado at Colorado Springs landed the #7 spot in the 2023 rankings for the best value bachelor’s degree information technology programs.
-UCCS is a large public school located in the large city of Colorado Springs.
+University of Colorado at Colorado Springs ranked #7 on this year’s Best Value Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region list.
+UCCS is a fairly large public school located in the large city of Colorado Springs.

 UCCS undergraduate students pay an average of $22,270 in tuition and fees each year.